-If you cannot use the front panel buttons, click the ... button using the mouse to enter a password, and the virtual keyboard displays.
+NOTE: If you cannot use the front panel buttons, click the ... button using the mouse to enter a password, and the virtual keyboard displays.
 See instructions below for using the virtual keyboard.

-To log the user out of the system, press the MENU button or move the mouse pointer to the top of the screen and then select (1) (Logout) in the Live Monitoring menu.
+NOTE: To log the user out of the system, press the Menu button on the front panel or move the mouse pointer to the top of the screen and then select (Logout) in the Live Monitoring menu.
 The Logout screen displays asking you to confirm whether or not you want to log out the current user.